kennetha123/Boss-Engine/README.md

 # Boss-Engine

 An Engine for learning purpose, written in C++ and aimed to be a lightweight, focused on Windows architecture.
-This engine will following what Unity 3D engine core features had, in the future.

 ## Required Tool :